 For my dissertation, I am working on Pseudocoordination including typological, historical and formal syntactic analyses.
 While also considering other similar phenomena cross-linguistically, my goal is to investigate the nature of the relationship between form and meaning, which does not appear to be isomorphic.
 Instead, structural relationships likely exist at an underlying level of structure, while surface forms are due to linearization.
 For this project I am working with Dr. Abbas Benmamoun, Dr. Hans Henrich Hock, Dr. James Hye Suk Yoon, and Dr. José Ignacio Hualde.

 I also have ongoing research on Age Effects in Language Acquisition, with advisor Dr. Tania Ionin and undergraduate research assistants.

-For Winter Quarter 2019, I was a Lecturer at UC Riverside, teaching Syntax and Morphology.
+I also taught at UC Riverside for Winter 2019, with classes on Syntax and Morphology.
 In Winter 2016, I taught Morphology and Semantics.